muhammadkh242/Weather-Forecast/README.md

 get all the weather information at this location.
 In addition you can set an alerts for rain, wind, very low or very high temperature, fog, snow … etc

-Developed in Kotlin programming using MVVM architectural design pattern.
+Developed in Kotlin programming using: MVVM architectural design pattern _ Bottom Navigation _ Preferences library _ Kotlin coroutines _ Retrofit
+_ Coroutine Worker _ Room DB

 ## Features

 - Displays the weather status and the temperature from Device location.